Chemical Emergencies

 running water for at least 15 minutes, unless authorities instruct you

 not to use water on the particular chemical involved.
-Minimizing your exposure
+Minimizing your

 will decrease potential injury.